vmware-labs/reconciler-runtime/README.md

 **Example:**

 While sync reconcilers have the ability to do anything a reconciler can do, it's best to keep them focused on a single goal, letting the parent reconciler structure multiple sub reconcilers together.
 In this case, we use the parent resource and the client to resolve the target image and stash the value on the parent's status.
 The status is a good place to stash simple values that can be made public.
 More [advanced forms of stashing](#stash) are also available.
+Learn more about [status and its contract](#status).

 ```go
 func FunctionTargetImageReconciler(c reconcilers.Config) reconcilers.SubReconciler {